Egg Donor FAQS

 Will the egg donor need assistance after the egg retrieval?

 Someone has to be available to drive the donor home.

 Are there risks involved with egg retrieval?

 With any medical procedure there are always risks.
 There is a small risk of infection, bleeding and a 1-2% risk of ovarian hyperstimulation (OHSS).
 This is discussed in detail at the initial visit.

 Will the egg donor be responsible for any medical costs?

-All costs are covered by the recipient couple or RCC.
-An insurance policy for any possible medical complications of IVF is purchased for the egg donor (paid for by the recipient couple through RCC).
+All costs are covered by the recipients or RCC.
+An insurance policy for any possible medical complications of IVF is purchased for the egg donor (paid for by the recipients through RCC).

 What will happen to the donated eggs once they are retrieved?

-Most donors do cycles where the eggs are frozen until selected by a couple.
+Most donors do cycles where the eggs are frozen until selected by a patient.
 The eggs will be used in an IVF cycle and the resultant embryos will be transferred into the recipient’s uterus.
-Additional embryos may be frozen for future use, donated to other infertile couples, used for research, or discarded.
+Additional embryos may be frozen for future use, donated to other patients, used for research, or discarded.